Hometown - YA Fiction - Work in Progress

 We won the toss and elected to

-of us could.
-At nine wins and no losses, we’d been killing it all season.
-We’d
+away.
+All of us did.
+At nine wins and zero losses, we’d been killing it all season.

-worked since summer, conditioning and camps, since last season’s overtime loss
+We’d worked since summer, conditioning and camps, since last season’s overtime

-in the state semifinals.
-And we’d beaten Briggs two straight years, so yeah, we
+loss in the state semifinals.
+And we’d beaten Briggs two straight years, so yeah,

 Amherst before hitting the playoffs full stride.
 This was the year.